selloween/wsl-suckless/README.md

 # wsl-suckless

-A short setup guide of making WSL more awesome or suck less.
+A short setup guide of making WSL more awesome and suck less.

 ## WSL Terminal
 Download and install WSL Terminal: https://github.com/goreliu/wsl-terminal